All investor lists > PE firms

 5. Final diligence and closing: Legal, financial, and operational checks wrap up before the investment is finalized

-Private equity isn’t one-size-fits-all—and as a founder, not every PE fund will be interested in your business.
+Private equity isn’t one-size-fits-all.
+And as a founder, not every private equity fund will be interested in your business.

 Here’s what you need to know: